 The climb up is all along the creek that comes cascading down from the lakes above and it’s just lovely.

-We spend about an hour up here just sitting at different spots soaking in the views.
-There are a few nice campsites up here with AMAZING views, although I am not sure how comfortable they would be if it’s stormy since it’s pretty open up here.
+We spend about an hour up there just sitting at different spots soaking in the views.
+There are a few nice campsites up here with AMAZING views, although I am not sure how comfortable they would be if it’s stormy or windy since it’s pretty open up here.
 Just as I think this the wind really picks up and some clouds start rolling in again.
 We start getting cold and hungry so decide to head back down to our cozy campsite.
-A few drops fall on us as we hike downwards but the storm moves away quickly and we don’t have to dive into our tents immediately on arrival.
+A few drops of rain fall on us as we hike downwards but the storm moves away quickly and we don’t have to dive into our tents immediately on arrival.

 July 7th: Golden Lakes to Tam McArthur Trailhead